Skip to content

 [08:23] Because of the integrated platform, your long-term costs are also going to be optimized because it's easier to maintain.
 It's a single place.
 You'll meet John Paladino tomorrow morning – you have a single phone number to call if something breaks.
 It's very easy and cost-effective to maintain over the many years of deployment.
 And ultimately, you have fewer copies of data to manage, which is a real ROI because storage is not free.

 [09:37] Our design is different.
 It gives you a lot of capabilities and advantages.
-Hopefully, many of you have taken advantage of this already.
-And we’re building on top of that core foundation and that core design to continue to innovate and provide value.
+Hopefully, many of you have taken advantage.
+And, we’re building on top of that core foundation and that core design to continue to innovate and provide value.

-[10:40] Finally, we're trying to make it easier to use.
-The first “I” in IRIS stands for intuitive, and we’re releasing – and have released – a number of Data Fabric Studio offers, which are a low-code, no-code way to access all of the power inside of InterSystems IRIS’s different by design engine.
+[10:40] And, finally, we're trying to make it easier to use.
+The first “I” in (InterSystems) IRIS stands for intuitive, and we’re releasing – and have released – a number of Data Fabric Studio offers, which are a low-code, no-code way to access all of the power inside of (InterSystems) IRIS’s different by design engine.

-[11:09] I started by talking about design, and that some designs are timeless.
-You can go from that simple block, which might have been the capabilities that you originally acquired from us many years or even decades ago, and with what we've delivered, I think you can now build, confidently, an F1 race car.
+[11:09] So, where I started this was by talking about design, and that some designs are timeless.
+And, you can go from that simple block, which might have been the capabilities that you originally acquired from us many years or even decades ago, and with what we've delivered I think you can now build, confidently, an F1 race car.
 We'll continue investing so that you can go beyond that and actually build your own spaceship.

 Pete Lesperance, Senior Director of Performance, Epic